agiledev-students-fall2023/1-project-proposal-agile-aces/README.md

     - Backend Development: Implementing core functionalities.
     - Security: Ensuring robust verification and data protection.

 The scope is challenging yet feasible, offering a rewarding experience for the team while delivering a valuable service to the NYU community.
-Future enhancements can be considered based on initial success.
+Future enhancements and extensions can be considered based on initial success.